A Complete Guide to Loan Forgiveness for Nurses

 Refinanced loans are private loans that are issued by a bank, credit union, or other financial institution.
 The lender pays off your old loan and issues a new one with updated terms and rates.
 Refinancing isn’t for everyone, but it’s a good option to keep in your back pocket, especially if your loan forgiveness program won’t cover much of the total cost.

 Of course, you can also save money in other ways, even while you’re still in school.
-Buying used textbooks and choosing affordable nursing scrubs and tennis shoes for nursing will help keep that money in your pocket so you can put it towards an increased loan payment.
+Buying used textbooks and choosing affordable nursing scrubs will help keep that money in your pocket so you can put it towards an increased loan payment.

 While loan forgiveness for nurses may seem daunting, many are eligible for thousands of dollars of help in exchange for just a couple years of work.
 Due to the public service nature of their job, nurses have many more loan forgiveness options available compared to other professions.
 Students should definitely take advantage of these programs and learn how to get loan forgiveness for nurses.